atomic-penguin/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # service example

+Type this into your Shef session (recipe context):

     @@@ruby
-    service "apache2" do
+    service "httpd" do
       supports :status => true
-      action :enable
+      action [ :enable, :start ]
     end
+    run_chef

 * supports - a metaparameter specially supported by service providers, in this case indicates that the init script can take a "status"